 Two decades in, the world wakes up to a tragedy.
 So what are we going to do about it?

-- By Jason StearnsJason Stearns is author of Dancing in the Glory of Monsters: The Collapse of the Congo and the Great War of Africa.
-He has been working on the Congo for the past 10 years, most recently as the head of a United Nations expert panel.
+- By Jason K. StearnsJason K. Stearns is the author of Dancing in the Glory of Monsters: The Collapse of the Congo and the Great War of Africa.
+He is the director of the Congo Research Group at the Center on International Cooperation at New York University.

 These are strange, exhilarating times to be working on the Democratic Republic of the Congo.
 For the first time since full-fledged war broke out in the central African country in 1996, the American public seems to be waking up to the brutality of the conflict there.
 Over the past year, there has been a flurry of activity inside and outside the Beltway — in congressional hearings, Oprah shows, and Broadway theater.
 The country’s ongoing rape epidemic is finally getting front-page treatment.
 Congress passed a bill specifically on the Congo, and lawmakers and corporate boards in California, Pittsburgh, and universities around the country may soon follow suit.